 WGF Sponsors Deer Dumpsters to Slow Spread of Chronic Wasting Disease

 As deer hunting season begins in Wisconsin, Wisconsin’s Green Fire is working to help slow the spread of Chronic Wasting Disease (CWD).
-CWD is the biggest threat to Wisconsin’s deer herds and cherished deer hunting heritage, spreading to 45 counties since first detected in Wisconsin in 2002.
+CWD is the biggest threat to Wisconsin’s deer herds and cherished deer hunting heritage, spreading to 45 counties.
 One way to slow this spread is providing designated deer dumpsters where hunters can safely dispose of deer carcasses.
-Since 2019, WGF has partnered with the Sauk County Conservation Alliance and the Wisconsin DNR to provide dumpsters, and in 2020 these dumpsters captured an estimated 14.4 tons of CWD-infected deer waste and helped hunters dispose of 1,099 infected deer carcasses through our deer dumpster program.
+Since 2019, WGF has partnered with the Sauk County Conservation Alliance and the Wisconsin DNR to provide dumpsters.
+Over the past three years, our combined efforts captured 118 tons of CWD-infected deer waste and helped hunters dispose of 1,099 infected deer carcasses through our deer dumpster program.

-In 2021, WGF and the Alliance are providing five dumpsters, and WGF is sponsoring two in Baraboo and Plain.
+In 2022, WGF and the Alliance are providing five dumpsters, and WGF is sponsoring two in Baraboo and Plain (see locations below).
 Our work includes working with local authorities to find a suitable location for the dumpster, publicizing the locations , arranging for dumpster delivery, monitoring the usage, and arranging for the dumpster disposal and replacement.
-In total, it costs about $5 for each deer carcass deposited in the dumpster.